italia/eudi-wallet-it-docs/docs/en/security-privacy-considerations.rst

    :widths: 8 92

    * - |check-icon|
-     - The Wallet must ensure that the Issuer cannot learn where the End-User uses the Credential.
+     - The Wallet must ensure that the Issuer cannot learn where the User uses the Credential.

 Same as for SR-P-80.